In all dining halls, R&DE Stanford Dining provides halal meat upon request.

 Dining halls are open to undergraduates, graduate students and staff.
-One can purchase a meal plan or pay with cash or Cardinal Dollars.
+One can purchase a meal plan or pay with Cardinal Dollars.
 Cardinal Dollars can also be used at all R&DE Stanford Hospitality & Auxiliaries retail cafes such as The Axe and Palm.
 The Axe and Palm offers halal options and is a convenient option when the dining halls are closed.

 Halal is an Arabic term meaning legal from the perspective of Islam, and applies more broadly to Islamic code of conduct external of dietary restrictions as well, such as moral conduct in behavior- essentially the opposite of sinful within Islam.
 In context of diet, halal mainly means a diet containing no pork, no alcohol, and no pork-based gelatin (sometimes used as a thickening agent in yogurts and candies such as marshmallows).
 It also refers to the humane method by which an animal is slaughtered and prepared for human consumption.